Chart Color Schemes

 Residential development activity is lower than average in Somers according to AreaSearch's national comparison of local real estate markets

-Somers has had minimal residential development with just two approvals over the five years from 2016 to 2021.
-Despite its established nature, the area has seen virtually no new residential development during this period.
-This limited supply of new housing typically supports values for existing properties, reflecting factors such as planning constraints or limited market activity relative to Greater Melbourne.
+Somers has seen only two residential development approvals in the past five years.
+Despite its established nature, the area has seen virtually no new residential development.
+This limited supply of new housing typically supports higher construction cost values for existing properties.

 Frequently Asked Questions - Development